Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Sumit Parikh, MD, is a neurometabolic and neurogenetics Staff Clinician at Cleveland Clinic.
-He specializes in the evaluation, diagnosis and treatment of developmental delay, autism, neurodegeneration and metabolic disease.
-Dr. Parikh is the Director of the Cleveland Clinic Neurogenetics, Metabolic & Mitochondrial disease program, Director of the Cleveland Clinic Multidisciplinary CDKL5 Syndrome Clinic, Medical Director of the Cleveland Clinic Autism Spectrum Evaluation Team and a Co-Director of the Cyclic Vomiting Syndrome Clinic.
+Sumit Parikh, MD is the Director of the Cleveland Clinic Neurogenetics, Metabolic & Mitochondrial disease program, Director of the Cleveland Clinic Multidisciplinary CDKL5 Syndrome Clinic, Medical Director of the Cleveland Clinic Autism Spectrum Evaluation Team and a Co-Director of the Cyclic Vomiting Syndrome Program.
+His clinic serves as one of several national sites for the Global Leukodystrophy Initiative's White Matter Disease clinics.

-His clinical interests include the genetic diagnosis and treatment of patients with mitochondrial cytopathies, inborn errors of metabolism, cognitive and developmental regression, autism, leukodystrophies and developmental delays.
+His clinical and research interests include the diagnosis and treatment of patients with mitochondrial cytopathies, select inborn errors of metabolism, cognitive and developmental regression, autism, leukodystrophies, epilepsy and developmental delays.
 He sees pediatric and select adult patients.

 Dr. Parikh completed his residency in pediatrics and fellowship in child neurology at the Children's Hospital of Pittsburgh.
 He received additional training in genetics and metabolism at Cleveland Clinic and Centers for Inherited Diseases of Metabolism.
 Dr. Parikh has had the privilege of having Bruce Cohen, Charles Hoppel and Marvin Natowicz serve as his teachers during that time.